spotlightpa/poor-richard/content/news/2022-11-07-SPLLETTER.md

 That task of verification falls to the county issuing that mail ballot. <a href="https://www.dos.pa.gov/about-us/Documents/statements/2022-10-27-Statement-UnverifiedMailBallot.pdf">According</a> to Department of State data, they verify identities in 97% of cases.
 Election directors do so by running a manual check with the federal government or their own records.

 The 3% of voters who aren’t matched will still get their mail ballot, along with a letter noting their ballot will not be counted unless they provide documentation proving their identity.
-Often, the mixup is due to typos on the part of the voter, issues with county record-keeping, or people who apply for a mail ballot using a nickname.
+Often, the mix-up is due to typos on the part of the voter, issues with county record-keeping, or people who apply for a mail ballot using a nickname.

 Still, the top two state Senate Republicans — President Pro Tempore Jake Corman (R., Centre) and Majority Leader Kim Ward (R., Westmoreland) — referenced the “unverified” voter claim in a separate letter to Chapman, saying that “conflicting reports regarding mail-in ballots of unverified voters have emerged.”